Chandrasekhar174/life-skills-track/Learning_process.md

 - Active Learning.
 - Keep Practice.
-- if Good understanding in any topic then explain to someone.
+- If good understanding in any topic then explain to someone.
 - Manage your time By any app.